shaunakwagh/python_notes/Fluent_Python/PART1/Chapter2/Notes/Notes.md

 The Python interpreter and standard library make extensive use of tuples as immuta‐ ble lists, and so should you.
 This brings two key benefits:

-Clarity
+Clarity:

 When you see a tuple in code, you know its length will never change.

-Performance
+Performance:

 A tuple uses less memory than a list of the same length, and it allows Python to do some optimizations.

 # Comparing Tuple and List Methods

 ![alt text](Table2-1-1.png)
 ![alt text](Table2-1-2.png)